rsoiffer/Forge-of-Power/character-creation-short.md

 ***Attribute.*** Your character has four attributes: Strength, Agility, Intellect, and Spirit.
 You add one of these whenever you make a die roll.

-***Attribute Boost.*** An attribute boost increases your score in one attribute by one.
+***Attribute Boost.*** An attribute boost increases your score in one attribute by 1.
 You can't pick an attribute boost that increases your score in an attribute above the maximum given in the table to the right.

 ***Class.*** A [class](classes.html) is a group of thematically similar abilities.
 Characters are primarily defined by their classes.

 ***Feat.*** Feats are powerful abilities that don't come from a class.
 There are four types of feats: [General](feats-general.html), [Ancestry](feats-ancestry.html), [Combat](feats-combat.html), and [Skill](feats-skill.html).
-Some features ask you to pick a feat of a specific type.
+Some abilities ask you to pick a feat of a specific type.

 ***Proficiency.*** [Proficiencies](proficiencies.html) are specific topics that people might know a lot about.
 Proficiencies do nothing on their own, they just help describe your character's knowledge.

 ***Ribbons.*** Ribbons are minor abilities that come from a class.
 Ribbons are usually more useful for roleplay than combat.

 ***Skill.*** A [skill](skills.html) is a broad activity that characters can be good at.
-When you make a die roll related to a skill's activity, you add your bonus to the skill.
+When you make a die roll related to a skill's activity, you add your bonus to the skill (in addition to the attribute).

 ***Skill Boost.*** A skill boost gives you a +2 bonus whenever you make a die roll with a particular skill.
 If you have multiple skill boosts for the same skill, add the +2 for each of them, up to the maximum given in the table to the right.